incmix-ui/incmix-ui/packages/legacy/utils/README.md

 # Utilities

-Shared Vanilla TS/JS utilities for various Chakra UI components and packages.
+Shared Vanilla TS/JS utilities for various Incmix UI components and packages.

 > This is an internal utility, not intended for public usage.